gturri/aXMLRPC/README.md

 a specification for making remote procedure calls over the HTTP protocol in an XML format.
 The specificationc can be found under http://www.xmlrpc.com/spec.

-The library was developed for the use with Android.
-Since it has no dependencies to any Android library or any other 3rd-party library, it is fully functional in any common java virtual machine (not only on Android).

 You can control the client with some flags to extend its functionality.
 See the section about flags.